 So, that’s it; you talk to God how you would speak with a person – is it that simple?
 Yes, it is.
 There are plenty of examples of different types of prayers, from all sorts of people, in various situations in the Bible, that we can learn from and use as patterns for our lives.

-As an example, let’s take David and how he expressed himself in the Psalms; he was open, emotional, happy at times, and desperate at others, but one thing about David, he was honest with God because he understood that God could see his heart, his thoughts and his innermost being.
-David did not measure his words, he expressed himself when he was angry, sad, depressed, happy, excited, feeling lost, grieving, celebrating and in all ways you can imagine.
+As an example, let’s take David and how he expressed himself in the Psalms; he was happy at times and sometimes desperate, but one thing about David was amazing; his honesty before God; because he understood that God could see his heart, his thoughts and his innermost being.
+David did not measure his words; he expressed himself when he was angry, sad, depressed, happy, excited, feeling lost, grieving, celebrating and in all ways you can imagine.
 David is a perfect example of a man who had a conversation with God.

-Therefore, friends, pour out your hearts before Him in honest and open prayer, He will hear you and answer you in due time.
+Therefore, friends, pour out your hearts before Him in honest and open prayer.
+He will hear you and answer you in due time.

-Friends, be encouraged to seek Him at all times!
+Be encouraged to seek Him at all times!